marcosschroh/faust-docker-compose-example/README.md

 An example to show how to include a `faust` project as a service using `docker compose`, with [Kafka](https://kafka.apache.org/), [Zookeeper](https://zookeeper.apache.org/) and [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html)

+Notice that everything runs using `docker-compose`, including the faust example application.
+For local development is preferable to run the `kafka` cluster separate from the `faust app`.

 If you want to generate a `faust` project from scratch, please use the [cookiecutter-faust](https://github.com/marcosschroh/cookiecutter-faust)

 Read more about Faust here: https://github.com/robinhood/faust